Tool List

 |------|------|------|------|------|

-| `project_root_path` | string | ✅ | **Absolute path** to the project root directory, using forward slashes `/` | `C:/Users/username/myproject` |
+| `project_root_path` | string | ✅ | **Absolute path** of project root directory, using forward slashes `/` | `C:/Users/username/myproject` |

 | `query` | string | ✅ | Natural language search query | `"authentication middleware"` |